phani-rajbn/ShoppingProject/README.md

 # ShoppingProject
 <hr>
 Demo on Shopping Application<br>
-This is a tutorial on Shopping App
+This is a tutorial on Shopping App<br>
+md files are markdown files.